Searcy County Sheriff's Department's K9 Handler is

 Reliability in job performance is of paramount importance when it comes to K-9s and their duties.
 Their ongoing proficiency training ensures each dog will act and perform according to expectations and standards.
 Each K-9 and handler are required to maintenance train to keep fresh what they have learned in the basic K-9 academies.

-Whether it be removing illegal drugs and drug proceeds from the hands of drug dealers, apprehending violent felons, locating potentially deadly explosives or returning a lost child or adult to his/her loved ones, the Searcy County Sheriff’s Department K-9 team is always ready.
+Whether it be removing illegal drugs and drug proceeds from the hands of drug dealers, apprehending violent felons, returning a lost child or adult to his/her loved ones, the Searcy County Sheriff’s Department K-9 team is always ready.